nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Note regarding `schedule` command:**

 * `schedule` command will open the `Events` window regardless of whether there are events in JABPro or not.
+* Any set of characters added after the `schedule` keyword will be ignored.
+E.g.: `schedule a1b2c3`

 <box type="tip" seamless>